SuxinL/Notes/engineering/electronics/chrome_cleared.md

 : After this experience, **<10>**
   - I understand the importance of lasting config files.
   - To overcome the temptation of skipping the last step, keep **checking and understanding TOC**.
-  - To avoid missing an important step, check whether I have met my goals one by one. **Never jump to conclusions!**
+  - To rescue, check whether I have met my goals one by one. **Never jump to conclusions!**

 ~~STEP_AT_LAST~~
 : out of my control